 Our courses and research recognise that the challenges – in particular those of poverty, inequality and injustice – posed by development are global in scope, facing people in all countries across the whole world.
 Our focus is on finding alternative approaches and policies to address development challenges and promote a sustainable future.

 Development policy & practice (DPP) is comprised of a group of economists, sociologists, geographers, anthropologists and political scientists who teach, research and engage people in international development.
-Our academics have led a series of high-profile projects with the BBC including African School and Why Poverty?.
+Our academics have led a series of high-profile projects with the BBC including Project 17, African School and Why Poverty?.
 The latter aired in 72 countries to an estimated 0.5 billion viewers.

 Our research strengths are in science technology innovation and development, Asian drivers in African development, migration, health and wellbeing as well as governance, security and conflicts.
 DPP also leads the interdisciplinary International Development and Inclusive Innovation research group, looking to address global inequality, as well as the Innogen Institute, a joint structure with the University of Edinburgh, focusing on emerging technologies and development.